future-architect/vuls/README.md

 - How to Daemonize go-cve-dictionary
 Use Systemd, Upstart or supervisord, daemontools...

-- How to Enable Automatic-Update of Vunerability Data.
+- How to Enable Automatic-Update of Vulnerability Data.
 Use job scheduler like Cron (with -last2y option).

 - How to Enable Automatic-Scan.